jsonmaur/jumpsuit/README.md

 ## Usage

 #### Component <em>(config, stateMappingFn)</em>
-- Creates a new simple component using a standard react-class config.
+- Creates a new simple or stateful component.
+- Parameters
+  - <strong>config</strong> Object
+    - A react-class config
+  - <strong>stateMappingFn(state)</strong>
-- Optionally pass a redux state-mapping function to subscribe to any part of the state
+    - An optional function that subscribes the component to the state
+    - Must return an object, which will be available via the component's `props`
+- Returns
+  - React Component
 - Simple Component
 ```javascript
   import { Component } from 'jumpsuit'